 The capstone course for the associate degree integrates coursework, knowledge, skills, and experiential learning to enable the student to demonstrate their level of achievement for entry into a new field or advancement in the current field.
 This is a self-directed, integrated learning opportunity that is the summation of the student's academic and hands-on learning experiences at the associate degree level.
-Co-requisite/Prerequisite: Satisfactory completion of all coursework required for the bachelor degree with the exception of the final term.
 Co-requisite/Prerequisite: Satisfactory completion of all coursework required for the associate degree with the exception of the final term.